- J.D., Indiana University

 - teaching and pedagogy

-Susan Willey, clinical professor of legal studies in the Department of Risk Management & Insurance, has taught business law and legal environment of business courses for the Robinson College of Business, as well as a variety of freshman seminars for the GSU Honors College.
+Susan Willey, clinical professor of legal studies in the Maurice R. Greenberg School of Risk Science, has taught business law and legal environment of business courses for the Robinson College of Business, as well as a variety of freshman seminars for the GSU Honors College.
 Prior to joining the RCB faculty, she taught legal studies classes at the University of Wisconsin-La Crosse from 1984-1999.

 As the course coordinator for the Legal and Ethical Environment of Business, Professor Willey serves on the RCB Undergraduate Steering Committee and has been active in Project Catalyst to revise and update the undergraduate business curriculum.
 She also staffs the legal studies courses and hires both part-time instructors and graduate teaching assistants for the the Legal and Ethical Environment of Business course.

 Professor Willey is an active member of the Academy of Legal Studies in Business (ALSB) and the Southeastern Academy of Legal Studies in Business, and previously served as the president of the Midwest Academy of Legal Studies in Business.
 In addition to an ethics teaching demonstration at the ALSB’s Master Teacher Symposium, Professor Willey has presented more than 75 academic papers at conferences of the ALSB, six of the regional ALSB associations, the Academy of Business Disciplines, and other organizations, earning several best paper awards.